DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/dashboard-item-settings/geo-point-maps/bubble-map/providing-data.md

 legacyId: 118025
 ---
 # Providing Data
 The **Web Dashboard** allows you to bind various dashboard items to data in a virtually uniform manner.
-To learn more, see the [Binding Dashboard Items to Data in the Web Dashboard](../../../binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-the-web-dashboard.md) topic.
+To learn more, see the [Bind Dashboard Items to Data in the Web Dashboard](../../../bind-dashboard-items-to-data/bind-dashboard-items-to-data-in-the-web-dashboard.md) topic.

 The only difference is in the data sections that the required dashboard item has.
 This topic describes how to bind the **Bubble Map** dashboard item to data.